shanrob/D3-Challenge/README.md

 # D3-Challenge
-AKA bet my boss I could do the same challenge our front-end web dev job candidates were doing ;)
+AKA bet my boss I could do the same challenge our front-end web dev job candidates were doing

-....aaand kind of 'lost' because I basically just borrowed this: https://bl.ocks.org/mbostock/4063423 And ultimately this: https://bl.ocks.org/kerryrodden/7090426 And hooked it up to my own data in a csv (or nested json) and edited for company colors.
+....aaand kind of lost because I basically just borrowed this: https://bl.ocks.org/mbostock/4063423 And ultimately this: https://bl.ocks.org/kerryrodden/7090426 And hooked it up to my own data in a csv (or nested json) and edited for company colors.